 - Knowledge of when staff are clocking in and out

-- Knowledge of when are people taking PTO
+- Knowledge of when employees take PTO

 Keep employees in the loop

-Given the high turnover rate in the LTC industry, it’s important to boost employee morale whenever possible.
-High turnover translates to inconsistent patient care and, in many cases, reduced quality of care.
+Given the high turnover rate in the long-term care and senior care industries, it’s important to boost employee morale whenever possible.
+As you know high turnover translates to inconsistent and often reduced quality of care.

 Think of scheduling as more than just filling slots.
 Predictive scheduling is the key to a more efficient, effective and engaged workforce.